Birmingham

 • RedBeer'd 1891 Pershore Road Birmingham B30 3DJ

 Micropub in a converted shop, over two floors.
 Conveniently located for Kings Norton railway station.
 Serving two cask hand pulls and up to 10 keg taps.
-Beers are often from local breweries such as Fownes Halton Turner and Leviathan.
+Beers are often from local breweries.
 They also serve up to four ciders or perries from Hogans and Oliver's.

 Comfier seating is available on the ground floor, while upstairs are chairs and barrels.
 Toilet is located upstairs.
 Dogs welcome and encouraged.
 Third and half pints available.
 Card payment only.
 Drinkers can bring outside food.